-Once scribed to the walls cut a true edge along the factory edge of the sheet using a proprietary seam cutter designed to carry out this operation in one cut.
+Once scribed to the walls cut a true edge along the factory edge of the sheet, a Forbo 'strip and seam cutter' is designed to carry out this operation in one cut.
 Alternatively, the factory edge can be trimmed using a straight edge and utility knives with straight and hooked blades.
 Place the straight edge approximately 2cm in from the factory edge and score the sheet using a utility knife and a straight blade.